Vibrating shoe aims to boost walking speed in Parkinson's patients

 Summary

-This study tests a smart shoe called NUSHU that provides gentle vibrations to see if it can help people with Parkinson's disease walk faster.
-Sixteen participants will complete two short walking tests—one with the vibration and one without—to compare speed, stride, and safety.
-It is an early-stage, low-risk study to gather first evidence for future research.
+This small pilot study tests a smart shoe called NUSHU that provides gentle vibrations to see if it can help people with Parkinson's disease walk faster.
+Sixteen participants will complete two short walking tests—one with the vibration on and one without—to compare their speed, stride, and safety.
+The goal is to gather early evidence for future, larger studies.

 Disclaimer Read more